ana-nobre/bda-modulo-2-evaluacion-final-ana-nobre/README.md

 WHERE description REGEXP 'amazing';
 ```

-### 🧱 CTE to Exclude Actors from a Specific Category
+### 🧱 CTE Used During the Live Technical Interview

 ```sql
 WITH horror_actors AS (